You are here

 Susan Linn Sage Professor of Philosophy and Humane Letters Emeritus

-Professor Boyd specializes in philosophy of science, epistemology, philosophy of language, and philosophy of mind.
-He is also interested in ethics, in social and political philosophy, especially Marxism, and in the philosophy of biology.
+Professor Boyd specialized in philosophy of science, epistemology, philosophy of language, and philosophy of mind.
+He was also interested in ethics, in social and political philosophy, especially Marxism, and in the philosophy of biology.
 He came to the Sage School faculty in 1972, after teaching at Harvard, the University of Michigan, and the University of California at Berkeley.
+Professor Boyd passed away in February 2021.
+Link to Cornell Chronicle obituary Link to obituary

 - Cognitive Science